-PCOS can also cause obesity, insulin resistance and impaired glucose tolerance, although these symptoms are not present in all cases.
+PCOS can also cause obesity and insulin resistance, although these symptoms are not present in all cases.

-Many PCOS sufferers are prescribed the contraceptive pill, which merely masks the symptoms of PCOS and those who are trying to conceive are often given Clomid (clomiphene citrate) to induce ovulation.
-Alternatively they may be given Metformin, which is a diabetes medication, to promote weight loss and normalize ovulation, since evidence suggests that weight loss improves the frequency of ovulation in overweight PCOS sufferers.
-If these strategies do not work then the patient is usually referred for IVF treatment.
+Many PCOS sufferers are prescribed the contraceptive pill, which masks the symptoms of PCOS and those who are trying to conceive and do not ovulate are often given Clomid (clomiphene citrate) to induce ovulation.
+If these strategies do not work then the patient may be referred for IVF treatment.

-There is no doubt that PCOS is a challenging condition, but I have seen great results achieved by combining acupuncture for PCOS with herbal medicine and lifestyle advice, all of which have an extremely important part to play in regulating cycles and assisting conception.
+There is no doubt that PCOS is a challenging condition, but combining acupuncture for PCOS with herbal medicine and lifestyle advice, can have an extremely important part to play in regulating cycles and assisting conception.

 “Within two months of seeing Olivia I had my first natural period in over ten years and within four months I was pregnant!”
 (Sarah)